Convert RLA to ISOBRL6

 The ISOBRL6 file extension, short for ISO/TR 11548-1 Braille 6 dots, is a digital format used to store and represent Braille characters and documents.
 It is an enhanced version of the original ISOBRL format, offering improved features for displaying textual and symbolic information in Braille.
 This format supports a wide range of Braille codes, character sets, and languages, making it suitable for Braille printing, displays, and electronic readers for visually impaired individuals.
 The ISOBRL6 format adheres to the international standard ISO/IEC 14496-28, ensuring compact and portable representation of Braille text for electronic systems.

-Wait for the converter to finish and download your ISOBRL6 image.
+Wait for the converter to finalize, then access your ISOBRL6 image.